dfhoughton/list_matcher/README.md

 The special feature of a multi-line regular expression is that `.` can grab newline characters.
-Because `List::Matcher` never produces `.` on its own, this option is only useful in conjunction with the `symbols` option, which lets one inject snippets of hand, or at least elsewhere, generated regex into the one generated.
+Because `List::Matcher` never produces `.` on its own, this option is only useful in conjunction with the `symbols` option, which lets one inject snippets of regex into the one generated.

 ### normalize_whitespace